International Symposium: Endoscopic Ear Surgery and Current Advances in Otology

 Endoscopic Ear Surgery, Eustachian tube dilation procedures and new imaging modalities are changing the way we treat patients with ear disease.
 With enriched knowledge and improved surgical access, we are moving to the New Era of “functional ear surgery” with focus on structure preservation and decreased rate of invasive approaches.

 The most prominent international experts and researchers in the field of endoscopic ear surgery and contemporary otology are gathering to present, discuss and explore the current dilemmas in treating ear disease through focused lectures, mini-seminars and interactive round table discussions.
-View agenda and faculty list
+View agenda.

 This activity is designed to meet the educational needs of regional, national and international audience of Otolaryngologists and other clinicians involved in the management of otologic and neurotologic diseases.
 It will have a large focus on endoscopic ear surgery and will address the interest and needs of surgeons that have already developed endoscopic surgical experience, as well as surgeons new to this surgical approach.

 - A large International faculty of leading experts in the field of Endoscopic Ear Surgery.

 - “How Do I Do It” sessions: our invited faculty will each present a short video clip of the same surgical step in otologic surgery to show different surgical techniques and approaches.

 - “Clinical Cases Round Table Discussion” sessions: we will present various clinical case scenarios with pre-operative photographic documentation, imaging and hearing tests and have a panel discussion on the management of the cases with interactive participation by the audience through the audio response system (ARS).